A stroll in the Park.

 After reaching the intersection down in the bottom of the Glen I thought I may as well go a little further, to a small Loch that was marked on my map.

 Above and below:-'An Lochan Uaine' or The 'Green Loch'

-Beside 'An Lochan Uaine' there was a rather grand wooden bench that sat on a
+Beside the small loch which was called 'An Lochan Uaine' there was a rather grand wooden bench that sat on a

 timber veranda overlooking the Green Loch.
 The bench had a very evocative

 poem engraved on it which summed up exactly how I felt at that moment.

 I think I must have sat at that spot for well over an hour and when I left I was a lot more at peace with the world than when I arrived.

 After chilling at the Loch for way to long I figured it wouldn't hurt going a little further still, so I set my sights on the Ryvoan Bothy, just a little further up the pass.
 Just before I reached the Bothy I came to another intersection in the track, the Bothy was straight on but the way to An Lurg was to the right, so I turned right and walked a little farther still.